dortania/OpenCore-Legacy-Patcher/docs/INSTALLER.md

-# How to download and build macOS Installers
+# Download and build macOS Installers

 * [Downloading](#downloading)
 * [Building](#building)

-This doc is centered around downloading and writting the macOS installer to a USB.
-If you're already familair with how to do this, you can skip.
+This doc is centered around downloading and writing the macOS installer to a USB.
+If you're already familiar with how to do this, you can skip.

 * Note: 16GB+ USB will be required for the installer